 Outrage often comes a little too easily.
 "Arsenal" first showed in St. Louis, where the artist lives and works, but one could write it off as politically correct shock at discovering the heartland.
 For that matter, one could write it off as a woman's perplexity that boys play with guns.
 I had toy guns myself, and I seem to have grown up all right.
 One could even question what she adds to the replicas of others or who she can detach herself from what she appropriates.
 Others, too, will want to linger to inspect everything, but fear to touch.

-For starters, she has added the care—and the ambivalence.
-She is adding scale, to create an installation in its own right and with its own metaphors, although darned if I know for sure what to make of the cones.
-She is adding attention, to a phenomenon that may well differ in quality from an old-fashioned toy store, much as Laurie Simmons plays with dolls and with visions of childhood.
-She is adding the specifically American and specifically normal, a reminder of what much political and documentary art omits.
-Mostly, though, she is adding a sense of wonder.
+Yet she has very much added more, starting with the care—and the ambivalence.
+She adds scale, to create an installation in its own right and with its own metaphors, although darned if I know for sure what to make of the cones.
+She adds attention, to a phenomenon that may well differ in quality from an old-fashioned toy store, much as Laurie Simmons or Morton Bartlett plays with dolls and with visions of childhood.
+She adds the specifically American and specifically normal, a reminder of what much political and documentary art omits.
+Most of all, she adds a sense of wonder.
 Just do not bring a water pistol, because you know what it would do to paper, and be careful where you step.